113ll3/Ibmclouddocscli/idt/commands.md

 bx dev shell
 ```

-the {{site.data.keyword.dev_cli_short}} will open an interactive shell into the application's docker container.
+the {{site.data.keyword.dev_cli_short}} CLI will open an interactive shell into the application's docker container.
 The default target container for the shell command is defined by the `container-shell-target` value in the `cli-config.yml` file, where the valid values are `run` or `tools`.
 If this value is not defined or an invalid value is specified, then the `shell` command will target the `tools` container by default.
 The shell command opens the container to the directory specified by the `WORKDIR` instruction in the corresponding Dockerfile.
 If `WORKDIR` is not listed in the Dockerfile, the container root is used as the working directory.
 See [this reference](https://docs.docker.com/engine/reference/builder/#workdir) for more information.

 Alternatively, you can decide to pass either `run` or `tools` as an argument to the command and that container will be brought up and the shell will be opened for that container.
 Similarly, you can use the `container-name` parameter to pass the name of the container into which you wish to shell.
 However, this flag should be reserved for when no containers are running.
 The `run` and `tools` arguments are more flexible and allow you to switch between containers when one is currently running.
 For example, if the tools container is running and you execute `bx dev shell run`, the `tools` container will be stopped and the `run` container will be started, and vice versa.